-Polaris Renewable is a Toronto-based company engaged in the acquisition, development and operation of renewable energy projects in Latin America.
+Polaris Renewable is a Toronto-based company engaged in the acquisition, development and operation of renewable energy projects in Latin America and the Caribbean.
 The Company operates an 82 MW geothermal facility in Nicaragua, three run-of-river hydroelectric facilities in Peru, with combined capacity of approximately 33 MW, a 25 MW solar plant facility in Dominican Republic, a 6 MW run-of-river hydroelectric facility in Ecuador, and a 10 MW solar plant in Panama.
+The Company is also in agreement to close on a transaction to enter into an Equity Capital Contribution Agreement in respect of an operating wind farm (26 MW) in Puerto Rico, that will total 6 operating jurisdictions.